Psivant/stormmsite/docs/tutorials/tutorial_i.md

 results from those kernels must, in general, be written to memory that the GPU can access (e.g. its on-board memory, or
 [memory on the host allocated in such a way that the GPU can see it](https://developer.download.nvidia.com/compute/DevZone/docs/html/C/doc/html/group__CUDART__MEMORY_g15a3871f15f8c38f5b7190946845758c.html).
 The contents of the array can then be downloaded by the CPU in the same way that the CPU can upload data to the device.
-STORMM encapsulates memoory management through the templated [`Hybrid` C++ class](../doxygen/classstormm_1_1card_1_1Hybrid.html).
+STORMM encapsulates memory management through the templated [`Hybrid` C++ class](../doxygen/classstormm_1_1card_1_1Hybrid.html).

 The first step in writing the program is to recognize the GPU.
 STORMM provides several classes to